Editorial ranking 456 parks ranked

 Pennsylvania

-Why it ranks: History buffs, Philadelphia-area families, cyclists, and birders will all find something here.
+Why it ranks: History buffs, cyclists, birders, and families with school-age kids will find this place genuinely worth the trip.

 Charles DischingerNational Battlefield